avoidwork/tenso/README.md

 Tensō decorates `req` with "helpers" such as `req.ip`, & `req.parsed`. `PATCH`, `PUT`, & `POST` payloads are available as `req.body`.
 Sessions are available as `req.session` when using `local` authentication.

 ## Responses
-Responses will have a standard shape.
+Responses will have a standard shape, and will be utf-8 by default.
 The result, and hypermedia will be in `data`.
 Hypermedia (pagination, links, etc.) will be in `data.link:[ {"uri": "...", "rel": "..."}, ...]`, & pagination will also be present via the `Link` HTTP header.
 The result will be in `data.result`.

 ```json